rhoai-mlops/lab-instructions/docs/1-when-the-music-starts/3-data-connections.md

 The `models` bucket is where we will store our models, and the `pipeline` bucket is to store Data Science pipeline artifacts.

-2. If you go back to OpenShift AI UI, you'll also see that four `Data Connections` are already created for you.
-The `Data connections` are the objects that store MinIO configuration and bucket information.
-They are actually OpenShift secrets, defined in your Data Science project with the special annotations to be visible on this UI.
-You can see the details by clicking the three dots on the right hand side > `Edit data connection`.
+2. If you return to the OpenShift AI UI, under `Data Science Projects` > `<USER_NAME>`, there is section called `Data connections`.
+There you’ll notice four `Data Connections` have already been created for you.
+These data connections are objects that store MinIO configuration and bucket information.
+You can view their details by clicking the three dots on the right-hand side and selecting `Edit data connection`.

-Data connections also help us to expose bucket information to our notebooks, allowing us to use this information without hardcoding it into our code.
+Data connections also help us to expose bucket information as environment variables to our notebooks, allowing us to use this information without hardcoding it into our code.

 ![data-connections.png](./images/data-connections.png)